-When you look at a charge card vs. a credit card, the most important difference is that charge cards don’t allow you to carry a balance between months, while credit cards do.
+The main difference between a charge card vs. a credit card is that charge cards don’t allow you to carry a balance between months, while credit cards do.
 Both types of cards allow you to buy now and pay later, but charge cards require that payment to be for the full amount you owe at the end of the billing cycle.
 Traditional credit cards require you to pay just a portion of your balance by the due date each month to keep your account in good standing.

 Now that you’re familiar with the fundamental differences between charge cards and credit cards, you can take a look at some of the best that both types have to offer.